q4n0/j0kah/README.md

 Build the Project:

-Navigate to the project directory and build the Go application:
+Build the Go application:

 bash

 go build -o j0kah

-Create Proxy Scraper:
+Create Configuration File:

-Save the proxy scraper script as proxy_scraper.go:

-go

-// Paste the proxy scraper code here

-Build the proxy scraper:

-bash

-    go build -o proxy_scraper proxy_scraper.go
+Create a config.ini file with the following content:

+ini

+    token=put token here
+    chat_id=put chat id here

+    Replace put token here and put chat id here with your actual Telegram bot token and chat ID.

 Usage

-    Run the Proxy Scraper:

-    To fetch and save proxies:

-    bash

-./proxy_scraper

-This will save the fetched proxies to proxy.list.

     Run j0kah Recon Tool:

-Start the tool with:
+    Execute the tool:

     bash

     ./j0kah

-    Follow the on-screen prompts to:
+    Follow the prompts to:
-        Enter IP/domain to scan.
+        Enter the IP/domain to scan.
-        Choose scan type (e.g., SYN-ACK Scan, UDP Scan).
+        Choose the scan type (e.g., SYN-ACK Scan, UDP Scan).
-        Decide whether to use proxies.
+        Decide whether to fetch and use proxies.
-        Enter proxy settings if applicable.
         Enter the scan duration and other options.
         Choose how to handle results (save to file, send via Telegram, or both).

 Proxy Management

-If you wish to use proxies for scanning, ensure:
+To use proxies for scanning:

-    Run Proxy Scraper:

-    Fetch and save the list of proxies:

-    bash

-    ./proxy_scraper

-    Configure Proxies:

-    When prompted by j0kah, provide the path to the proxy.list file.
+    Proxies are Integrated: The tool automatically fetches proxies from Proxy List API and saves them to proxy.list if you choose to use them.

+    Proxy Configuration: If proxies are available, they will be used in the scan.
+The proxy list is fetched and saved automatically, and the proxy configuration is handled within the tool.

 Telegram Integration

-To receive scan results on Telegram:
+To receive scan results via Telegram:

     Create a Telegram Bot:
-        Use BotFather on Telegram to create a bot and get the token.
+        Use BotFather to create a new bot and obtain the token.

-    Configure Bot:
+    Configure the Bot:
-        Save the bot token and your chat ID in config.ini.
+        Save your bot token and chat ID in the config.ini file as described in the Setup section.

     Send Results:
-        During tool usage, choose the option to send results to Telegram.
+        During tool usage, choose to send results to Telegram.

 Troubleshooting

-    Error: unexpected status code: 404: This may indicate an issue with the proxy list URL.
-Verify the URL and ensure it's correct.
+    Error: unexpected status code: 404: This indicates an issue with fetching proxies.
+Ensure the proxy URL is correct and reachable.
-    Failed to create file: Ensure you have the necessary permissions to create files in the directory.
+    Failed to create file: Check file permissions in the directory where you're trying to save files.
-    Telegram errors: Check your config.ini file for correct token and chat ID.
+    Telegram errors: Verify the config.ini file for the correct token and chat ID.
+Ensure the bot has permission to send messages to the chat ID.